 A backup takes a snapshot of both the metadata stored in the Dataproc Metastore service and the service configuration.
 You can recover it in a service by restoring.

-This page explains how to create a backup of an existing Dataproc Metastore service using the Google Cloud Console opened in a local browser or by using the Dataproc Metastore API method backups.create.
+This page explains how to create a backup of an existing Dataproc Metastore service.

-To backup metadata, you must be granted an IAM role containing the
+To backup metadata, you must request an IAM role containing the

 metastore.backups.createIAM permission.
 The Dataproc Metastore specific roles

-You can also give backup permission to users or groups by using the
+You can give backup permission to users or groups by using the

 For more information, see Dataproc Metastore IAM and access control.

-You can backup metadata from a service by starting a backup on the Service detail page opened in a local browser or by issuing a Dataproc Metastore API method backups.create.
+To backup metadata from a service, start a backup on the Service detail page opened in a local browser, use the gcloud CLI, or issue a Dataproc Metastore API method backups.create.

 While a backup is running, no updates can be made to the service.
 You can still use the service while it's undergoing a backup.

-In the Cloud Console, open the Dataproc Metastore page:
+In the Google Cloud console, open the Dataproc Metastore page:

 On the Dataproc Metastore page, click the name of the service you'd like to backup metadata from.
 The Service detail page opens.